 The creation of "wet" surface water attenuation features within the development proposals with marginal vegetation would increase the overall habitat diversity.
-Other enhancements which could be provided include a generous provision of native species tree species helping to soften the impact of development where topography falls away to the south / south east towards the River Leam corridor.
+Other enhancements which could be provided include a generous provision of native species tree species helping to soften the impact of development where topography falls away to the south east towards the River Leam corridor.
+The existing green shelter belt running along the majority of the southern boundary could be enhanced with further new planting.

 Whilst the presence of badgers has been identified, this can be appropriately addressed through mitigation measures put forward as part of the development proposals.
-Additional species specific surveys (such as bats: foraging and roosting; nesting birds; reptiles) will be required to support any future planning application.
+Additional species specific surveys (such as bats: foraging and roosting; nesting birds; reptiles) will be undertaken to support any future planning application.

-The implementation of an appropriate green infrastructure package and management strategy would provide positive gains for local biodiversity and would be in accordance with local and national policies covering ecology and nature conservation.
-Consequently, it could be concluded that any development proposals are unlikely to significantly affect biodiversity locally if appropriate green infrastructure is provided.
+The implementation of an appropriate green infrastructure package and management strategy will provide positive gains for local biodiversity in accordance with local and national policies covering ecology and nature conservation.
+Consequently, the development proposals are unlikely to significantly affect biodiversity locally once appropriate green infrastructure is provided.